 You should cite some additional references on the theories or skills discussed, but the focus is more on your own learning from class materials and activities.
 A focussed ‘literature review’ is not required, but a few extra references may improve your mark.

-Please submit via the Turnitin link on Blackboard.
+Please submit via the Plagiarism link on Blackboard.
 Please name your submitted file like this: “Fred Asst 1.docx” (starting with your first name).
 Your lecturer may ask you to also bring a paper copy to class.

 Project Leadership and Its Meaning. -------------------------------------------------------3